 -Explain the goal Mona's therapist had for her treatment.

 -Explain why was it important for Elaine to confront the girls in her sorority about their teasing.

 -Explain how is Nancy's addiction to plastic surgery similar to other patterns of self-injury.

 -Explain a reason that self-injurers who stop their self-harm behavior often feel an intolerable emptiness, dullness, flatness, or depression.

 -Name the two extremes of boundary issues experienced by women with Trauma Reenactment Syndrome.

 -Explain a positive factor in connecting MPD with Trauma Reenactment Syndrome.

 -Explain what is meant by "complex PTSD".

--Explain the benefit of having clients answer self-assessment questions.
+-Explain a benefit of having a client answer the self-assessment questions.